WhatTheFunnn/Phase1Project-/README.md

 WeatherBG()

     Takes in data from the currentWeatherInfo function.
-It then takes the divA, divB, and divC containers with a get element by id and sets them to individual variables.
-A If conditional is this set to look for the current conditions and compare them to rain, overcast, partially cloudy, and clear.
-The backgounds of the individual div's is updated to reflect the current weather conditions.
+Determining the current conditions it then reflects a background on the webpage to give a visual aspect to the current weather conditions being experienced for the area.